dragononcrypto/scashcpp/doc/translation_process.md

 Translations
 ============

-The Qt GUI can be easily translated into other languages.
+The Scash GUI can be easily translated into other languages.
 Here's how we handle those translations.

 Files and Folders